esu75/Big_Data_SparkSQL/README.md

 3. Create a temporary table called home_sales.
 4. Answer the following questions using SparkSQL:
 5.
-      o	What is the average price for a four-bedroom house sold for each year?
+   	i.
+What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.

-      o	What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
+      ii.
+What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
 Round off your answer to two decimal places.

-      o	What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
+     	 iii.
+What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
 Round off your answer to two decimal places.

-      o	What is the "view" rating for homes costing more than or equal to $350,000?
+      iv.
+What is the "view" rating for homes costing more than or equal to $350,000?
 Determine the run time for this query, and round off your answer to two decimal places.

 5. Cache your temporary table home_sales.
 6.